MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-overview.md

 1. Start

-2. *Product and service lifecycle management*
+2. *Design to retire* end-to-end process.

-3. *Prospect to quote* end-to-end process
+3. *Prospect to quote* end-to-end process.

 4. *Order to cash* end-to-end process.

-5. *Forecast to plan*
+5. *Forecast to plan* end-to-end process.

     1. A parallel branch links to *Define strategic and operational plans* and *Establish stocking policies*